ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

   Serving static assets with node.js is a task that demands a lot of CPU, node.js wasn't designed for that.

-  Having your cron jobs inside Agenda will benefice you at the moment of doing horizontal scalability.
+  Having your cron jobs inside agendajs will benefice you at the moment of doing horizontal scalability.

   And don't forget to enable the power of cluster mode from day 1 to make use of all the resources available in the machine.